mk-chetan/Cyber_Security/Practical Ethical Hacking/Active_Directory/Active Directory  - Attacks.md

+Quick Information:
+#### Initial Internal Attack Strategy ( To get started with the AD Pentest):

+- Begin day with mitm6 or Responder (Prefer Responder for longer sessions, as mitm6 might cause outage)
+- Run scans to generate traffic while running Responder (Scans like nessus, vulnerability scans, etc)
+- If scans are taking too long, look for websites in scope (Using http_version in metasploit to sweep the network and subnets to see if we have any hosts alive)
+- Look for default credentials on web logins
+	- Printers
+	- Jenkins
+	- Etc
+- Think outside the box

 #### LLMNR (Link Local Multicast Name Resolution) Poisoning ( #LLMNR):

 - Used to identify hosts when DNS fails to do so.